kubernetes/kubernetes/docs/user-guide/volumes.md

 specification, and to select the type of media to use, for clusters that have several media types.

+# Mounters

+Before Kubernetes start containers in a pod, it mounts all volumes to a subdirectory in /var/lib/kubelet/pods/<pod UUID>.
+It shares the volumes to the container using `docker -v` parameter or similar mechanism.

+Kubernetes can mount the volumes in various ways, controlled by `kubelet --volume-mounter=XYZ` parameter.

+## Mounter
+`kubelet --volume-mounter=mount` (default) uses simple `mount -t <fstype> <what> <where>` call.
+All mount utilities (like `mount.nfs` or `mount.glusterfs`) must be present on the host.

+## NsenterMounter
+`kubelet --volume-mounter=nsenter` (default when kubelet runs inside a container, i.e. `kubelet --containerized=true` is used) should be used when `kubelet` itself runs in a container.

+It calls
+`nsenter --mount=/rootfs/proc/1/ns/mnt /usr/bin/mount -t <fstype> <what> <where>` from inside the container where `kubelet` runs.
+In other words, it enters the host namespace and calls `/usr/bin/mount` there.
+The mount utilities (like `mount.nfs` or `mount.glusterfs`) must be present on the **host**, not inside `kubelet` container.
+Of course, `kubelet` container must be privileged in order to escape its own container and enter the host mount namespace.

+## ContainerMounter
+`kubelet --volume-mounter=container` assumes, that the host does not have some mount utilities (like `mount.glusterfs`) and uses container(s) with these utilities to mount certain filesystems.
+This mounter is configured by `--mount-container=xxx` option, which tells which container should be used for which filesystem.
+Complete syntax is:

+    --mount-container=<fstype>:<pod selector>:<containername>

+The option can be used multiple times.
+For example, assuming that we have a running pod `mounter` with two containers named `gluster` with `/bin/mount.gluster` and `nfs` with `/bin/mount.nfs`, we can tell `kubelet` to use these containers to mount glusterfs and nfs:

+    kubelet --volume-mounter=container \
+            --mount-countainer=glusterfs:name=glusterfs-mounter:gluster \
+            --mount-countainer=nfs:name=nfs-mounter:nfs

+Kubernetes will then do
+`docker exec <container ID> mount -t <fsname> <what> <where>`.
+This mount pod must exist, Kubernetes won't crete one for you!
+And containers inside the pod must mount the requested filesystem to the **host** mount namespace, not inside the container.
+See https://github.com/jsafrane/glusterfs-mounter for example of such container.
+The mount containers must be usually privileged to allow them to mount stuff into the host mount namespace.

+Example of a pod that can mount glusterfs:

+    kind: Pod
+    apiVersion: v1beta3
+    metadata:
+      name: mounter
+      labels:
+        name: glusterfs-mounter
+    spec:
+      containers:
+        - name: mounter
+          image: jsafrane/glusterfs-mounter
+          env:
+            - name: "HOSTPROCPATH"
+              value: "/host"
+          privileged: true
+          volumeMounts:
+            - name: var
+              mountPath: /var/lib/kubelet/
+            - name: proc
+              mountPath: /host/proc
+      volumes:
+        - name: var
+          hostPath:
+            path: /var/lib/kubelet
+        - name: proc
+          hostPath:
+            path: /proc

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/user-guide/volumes.md?pixel)]()